 The extended entitlement for working parents/carers awards eligible children access to up to 1140 hours of free childcare over a 52 week period.
 How the free childcare hours are used is the responsibility of the parent/carer.
-Therefore, parents/carers have the freedom to decide when, where andhow many hours they access to suit their needs.
+Therefore, parents/carers have the freedom to decide when, where and how many hours they access to suit their needs.
 The free childcare hours can also be accessed outside of school term dates and at weekends.
+Providers should work with parents/carers to understand which hours and sessions can be taken as the free provision.
+Not all providers will be able to offer fully flexible places, but providers should work with parents/carers to ensure that as far as possible the pattern of the entitlement hours are convenient for parents/carers working hours.
+There is no requirement that free places must be taken on, or delivered on, particular days of the week or at particular times of the day.